-When the item Mobilization - Subcontractor is included in the bid items, payment will be made on the first four construction estimates.
+When the item Mobilization - Subcontractor is included in the bid items, payment will be made on the first four construction estimates once construction begins.
 Each payment is for 25% of the lump sum price for Mobilization - Subcontractor, subject to the maximum total limit of 5.0% of the total contract amount.